Expectations and mechanisms for reporting positive contributions to the learning environment and mistreatment

 How do I get feedback once I have filed a mistreatment report?

-What if I want to report but do not want to go through Student Affairs?
+What if I want to report but do not want to go through the Office of Learning Environment?

 If the report involves a faculty member you can instead choose to contact the Geisel Dean of Faculty Affairs.

 If the report involves a Geisel staff member you can instead choose to contact the Geisel Chief of Staff.